sam-git/personal-goals/happy-moments/happy-moments.md

 27/12/2015
 ---
 Bussed to Wellington where I stayed with Sarah and Gary who I hadn't seen for two years.
 Was good to catch up with them.
 I got them a bottle of wine each as a present and the guy in Liquorland where I bought them wrapped them up nicely in plastic and with a fancy bow for free.

+28/12/2015
+---
+Met up with Elliott who visiting Wellington from the UK and hung out with his friend Johnny too.
+I took them to KK Malaysian which they both loved and agreed it was the best food they had had in Wellington and also amazingly good value!

+29/12/2015
+---
+- Had breakfast out with Elliott and Johnny.
+Was feeling a bit hung over, but the waitress was really nice and friendly came and chatted with us for a bit.
+We left her a tip.
+- Got all the way to the end of reading the chapter in Eloquent Javascript on Building a Programming Language.
+I found it tough going but it was rewarding to get to the end of it having understood everything.